sul-dlss-deprecated/geohydra/README.md

     % bundle exec bin/sync_geoserver_metadata.rb

-To upload the druid packages to GeoServer use OpenGeo's *Import Data* feature, or via the filesystem:
+To upload the druid packages to GeoServer use OpenGeo's *Import Data* feature.
+Or if you need an automated tool see `bin/loader.rb`.

-    % bundle exec bin/loader.rb druid1 [druid2 druid3...]

 To upload the OpenGeoPortal Solr documents, use:

     % bundle exec bin/solr_indexer.rb

 Data Wrangling
 ==============